 There is a science to pricing homes, Ray explains, and it has just as much to do with what's happening with the homes around you as it does with your own home.
 Potential homebuyers will be reluctant to pay, say, $200,000 for your home when others are priced at $150,000.
 If they want to pay that kind of money, they will likely make a purchase in a neighborhood where most of the homes sell in that price range.

 “Carefully measure the cost of any improvements you want to make against the overall values in your neighborhood,” cautions Ray.
 “Otherwise, you may not recover your costs or increase your property value significantly.”

 So, while fixing the roof or finally finishing that half-finished half-bath are good ideas, revamping the kitchen or adding a swimming pool may do more harm than good.

-For more information on obtaining a mortgage, please contact Coldwell Banker Platinum Partners at Connie.F.Ray@mycbpp.com, 912-352-1222, or Coldwell Banker Platinum Partners.
+For more information on selling your home, please contact Coldwell Banker Platinum Partners at Connie.F.Ray@mycbpp.com, 912-352-1222, or Coldwell Banker Platinum Partners.